 - 20. The Proponent shall prepare and implement an Air Quality Management Plan for the project to the satisfaction of the Director-General.
-This plan must: - (a) be prepared in consultation with Council, and submitted for approval to the Director-General within 4 months of the date of this approval; - (b) describes the measures that would be implemented to ensure: - · best management practice is employed; - the air quality impacts of the project are minimised during adverse meteorological conditions and extraordinary events; and - compliance with the relevant conditions of this approval; - (c) describes the proposed air quality management system; and - (d) includes an air quality monitoring program that: - is capable of evaluating the performance of the project;
+This plan must:(a) be prepared in consultation with Council, and submitted for approval to the Director-General - (a) be prepared in consultation with Council, and submitted for approval to the Director-General within 4 months of the date of this approval; - (b) describes the measures that would be implemented to ensure: - · best management practice is employed; - the air quality impacts of the project are minimised during adverse meteorological conditions and extraordinary events; and - · compliance with the relevant conditions of this approval; - (c) describes the proposed air quality management system; and - (d) includes an air quality monitoring program that: - is capable of evaluating the performance of the project;